 Swing traders generally look at medium to high time frame charts.
 The reason?
 A strong downtrend or uptrend has to be established on a higher timeframe.
-However, swing traders can also look at intraday time frames, including 12-hour, 4-hour, and 1-hour charts, for identifying particular entry and exit points.
+However, swing traders can also look at intraday time frames, including 12-hour, 4-hour, and 1-hour charts, to identify particular entry and exit points.
 For example, the triggers can either result in a breakout or a pullback on a lower timeframe.

 Lastly, the most crucial time frame for swing trading is the daily chart.
-However, investment and trading strategies can differ significantly between one swing trader from the other.
+However, investment and trading strategies can differ significantly between one swing trader from another.

 In addition, a diverse range of trading strategies can work best with swing trading.
 Some of these trading strategies include:

 Before starting, beginners must test out their swing trading strategy using a demonstration account method or paper trading technique.
 Once your specific strategy yields better results, you can start trading using real capital or assets.
 In addition, a demo account or paper trading account helps swing traders identify if the market liquidity or bid-offer spread lets them implement your strategy effectively.
 The majority of swing traders use technical analysis.
 Also, you can use a discretionary overlay.